Saghen/blink.cmp/README.md

   },

   fuzzy = {
-    -- 'prefix' will fuzzy match on the text before the cursor -- 'full' will fuzzy match on the text before *and* after the cursor -- example: 'foo_|_bar' will match 'foo_' for 'prefix' and 'foo__bar' for 'full' keyword_range = 'prefix',
     -- frencency tracks the most recently/frequently used items and boosts the score of the item use_frecency = true,
     -- proximity bonus boosts the score of items with a value in the buffer